hannahay/pro_social_behavior_task/README.md

    parts) and the times of poking

 Analysis steps:
+1) plot preference score for across days
 1) find responsive neurons to poking
+2) plot neurons' responses (psth) during poking and selectivity
-2) build a classifier based on neuronal activity to classify between empathic and selfish pokes
+3) build a classifier based on neuronal activity to classify between empathic and selfish pokes